COMMITTEE STRUCTURE AND PURPOSE

 Editable Strategic Plan (Word doc)

-One of the biggest challenges for clubs is to ensure that their committee is both representative of its members and appropriately skilled and experienced to govern.
+One of the biggest challenges for clubs is to ensure that their committee is both representative of its members, and appropriately skilled and experienced to govern.

 Many clubs use the “tap on the shoulder” method of recruiting committee members.
 Investing time and planning in an election and appointment process will allow committees to be more successful in identifying the required skills.
 In addition to this, improved communication of positions available will place clubs in a much stronger position moving forward.

 Committee member profiles, including a profile of each committee member on your clubs website is a good way to highlight the skills, attributes and personalities on your committee.
 It is also beneficial for potential applicants to consider where their skills might fit and how they complement the existing committee.
 Having women represented on your committee it is an effective way of promoting more females into leadership roles in a sector where they are often underrepresented.
-Tennis NZ is introducing a minimum gender requirement of 40% women on regional/assns. boards as a regulation attached to their constitution, a goal for all club committees.
+Tennis NZ is introducing a minimum gender requirement of 40% women on regional/association boards as a regulation attached to their constitution, a goal for all club committees.

 Read more